jongwook/jongwook.github.io/source/index.md

 <span class="fa fa-github"><a href="https://github.com/jongwook">jongwook</a></span><span class="fa fa-linkedin"><a href="https://www.linkedin.com/in/jongwook-kim">jongwook-kim</a></span><span class="fa fa-envelope"><a href="mailto:jongwook@nyu.edu">jongwook@nyu.edu</a></span>

+I'm a member of technical staff at OpenAI, where I worked on projects like [Jukebox](https://openai.com/blog/jukebox/) and [CLIP](https://openai.com/blog/clip/).
+My research interests include large-scale multimodal deep learning and music understanding.

-I’m a PhD Candidate studying music technology at New York University.
-I focus in music informatics and machine learning, looking for solutions to automatic transcription, source separation, timbre modeling, etc. In the past, I was a software engineer/data scientist at Kakao Corp and NCSOFT Corp developing recommender systems and application servers.
+I completed a Ph.D. in Music Technology at New York University, where I focused in music informatics and machine learning, looking for solutions to automatic transcription, source separation, timbre modeling, etc. In the past, I was a software engineer/data scientist at Kakao Corp and NCSOFT Corp developing recommender systems and application servers.

 This site serves as a personal portal where you can jump to my Github and LinkedIn pages, browse through blog articles, or check out my bio and CV.